Hounddog/ZfcAdmin/README.md

 ## Usage
 soon to come

+## Enable Access restriction

+Restrict access to unauthorized Userd.

+### Solution

+1. Install BjyAuthorize and enable in you application.config.php
+2. Import data/data.sql into your database.
+3. Create a user with ZfcUser and set the user_id and role_id in the database (e.g. user_d = 1, role_id = admin)

+### How to override the default admin role.

+1. Create Role in the database.
+2. Copy the zfcadmin.global.php into your global config path
+3. Enable the key 'bjyauthorize' and change admin to your custom user role.

 ## How To override Admin Layout

 Override the built in admin layout with your custom layout